ravachol/kew/website/site_src/docs.md

 Press <kbd>b</kbd> for ASCII covers.

 A terminal emulator that can handle TrueColor and sixels is recommended.
-See [Sixels in Terminal](https://www.arewesixelyet.com/).
+See [Are We Sixel Yet?](https://www.arewesixelyet.com/).

 ## Playlists